-Gamba grass is a perennial grass from Africa, growing up to 4 m tall with tussocks up to 70 cm in diameter (Bowden 1964).
+-Longer dry seasons and increased incidence of drought Being a xeric species, Bellyache Bush can withstand longer and more severe drought. -Continued warming of temperature, including more hot days The effect of temperature on the growth and spread of Bellyache Bush is unknown Gamba Grass Andropogon gayanus Gamba grass is a perennial grass from Africa, growing up to 4 m tall with tussocks up to 70 cm in diameter (Bowden 1964).
 The leaves are 30-60 cm long and up to 3 cm wide, with a distinctive white midrib and covered with soft hairs.
-Stems are robust and covered in soft hairs. root system spreads up to 1 m from the tussock, close to the soil surface.
+Stems are robust and covered in soft hairs.
+The root system spreads up to 1 m from the tussock, close to the soil surface.
 Gamba grass is widespread throughout the tip of Cape York and along transport corridors south of Mareeba (Rossiter et al. 2003).
 Isolated occurrences exist where landowners have introduced it to their properties.

-Gamba Grass produces high biomass for fuel, and more intense fires can kill and replace vegetation native (Setterfield et al. 2010).
+Gamba Grass produces high biomass for fuel, and more intense fires can kill and replace native vegetation (Setterfield et al. 2010).
 Gamba Grass is currently only present in the region in isolated areas but has the potential to spread to the whole area.
 Gamba Grass is mainly spread along roadways and deliberate introduction for cattle fodder.

-Gamba grass is prized for cattle fodder (Zemmelink et al. 1972) and is distributed and introduced for this purpose.

--Increased incidence of destructive wild fires

-Gamba Grass in a fire increaser and more intense bushfires favour Gamba Grass over native species (Rossiter et al. 2003).

--Increased intensity of high rainfall events (flood and cyclones)

-High rainfall favours C4 pathway plants, more robust growth and more water borne seed spread -Increased storm surge and rising sea levels

-Little or no impact on the growth and distribution of Gamba Grass longer and more intense drought and has the ability to respond quicker than native species. -Continued warming of temperature, including more hot days C4 pathway plants respond favourably to higher and more sustained temperatures Giants Rats Tail Sporobolus pyramidalis and S. natalensis Weedy Sporobolus grasses are robust, tufted, perennial grasses growing up to 2 m tall (Jacobs 2007).
+Gamba grass is prized for cattle fodder (Zemmelink et al. 1972) and is distributed and introduced for this purpose. -Increased incidence of destructive wild fires Gamba Grass in a fire increaser and more intense bushfires favour Gamba Grass over native species (Rossiter et al. 2003). -Increased intensity of high rainfall events (flood and cyclones) High rainfall favours C4 pathway plants, more robust growth and more water borne seed spread -Increased storm surge and rising sea levels Little or no impact on the growth and distribution of Gamba Grass -Longer dry seasons and increased incidence of drought Being a clumping grass it is able to withstand longer and more intense drought and has the ability to respond quicker than native species. -Continued warming of temperature, including more hot days C4 pathway plants respond favourably to higher and more sustained temperatures Giants Rats Tail Sporobolus pyramidalis and S. natalensis Weedy Sporobolus grasses are robust, tufted, perennial grasses growing up to 2 m tall (Jacobs 2007).
 They are difficult to distinguish from other pasture grasses before maturity.
 Seeds are mainly spread by animals, vehicles and water, the seeds remain viable for up to 10 years (Bray et al. 1998).
 Weedy Sporobolus grasses have low palatability when mature, are difficult to control, can quickly dominate a pasture, especially following overgrazing or soil disturbance (Vogler et al. 2006).
 It can affect cattle health and productivity.
 Rats Tail Grasses can become a serious fire hazard in spring months.
 Rats Tail Grasses are spreading west from the coast along roadways and through cartage of fodder hay (Batianoff et al. 2002).
 GRT can invade natural grassland reducing species diversity and promoting hotter fires.
-Giant rat's tail grass and other weedy Sporobolus grasses are invasive grasses that can reduce pasture productivity, outcompete desirable pasture grasses and cause significant degradation of natural areas (Vogler et al. 2006). -Increased incidence of destructive wild fires GRT responds well after fire (Gaff et al. 1997) and out competes other native grasses -Increased intensity of high rainfall events (flood and cyclones) Seeds spread well in floodwaters and with increased movement of cattle and fodder -Increased storm surge and rising sea levels No perceivable affect -Longer dry seasons and increased incidence of drought Able to withstand drought and respond better to first rainfall than native grasses -Continued warming of temperature, including more hot days No foreseeable effects Grader Grass Themeda quadrivalvis Themeda quadrivalvis, also known as Oatgrass, Habana Oats and kangaroo grass is similar to native kangaroo grass and native oatgrass.
-An annual grass, it grows up to 1-2.5m in height with jointed cane-like stems and long narrow leaf blades up to 60cm in length.
-It has bent, It is found along roadsides and disturbed areas throughout coastal, subcoastal and seasonally dry tropical regions of Queensland and Northern Territory (Keir et al. 2006).
-Invades grassland and disturbed areas.
-Spread by cattle and machinery No grazed by cattle.
-Invades pastures and is selected for by grazing of mixed pastures -Increased incidence of destructive wild fires Obligate seeder so germinates well after wildfire at right time of the year -Increased intensity of high rainfall events (flood and cyclones) In creased opportunity for seed spread and germination.
+Giant rat's tail grass and other weedy Sporobolus grasses are invasive grasses that can reduce pasture productivity, out- compete desirable pasture grasses and cause significant degradation of natural areas (Vogler et al. 2006).
+Increased incidence of destructive wild fires GRT responds well after fire (Gaff et al. 1997) and out competes other native grasses Increased intensity of high rainfall events (flood and cyclones) Seeds spread well in floodwaters and with increased movement of cattle and fodder Increased storm surge and rising sea levels No perceivable affect Longer dry seasons and increased incidence of drought and respond better to first rainfall than native grasses Continued warming of temperature, including more hot days